 Sunny Slope Water Company is committed to keeping you informed on the quality of your drinking water with this annual report describing where your drinking water comes from, the constituents found in your drinking water, and how the water quality compares with the regulatory standards.
-We are proud to report that during 2022, the drinking water provided by Sunny Slope Water Company met or surpassed all federal and state drinking water standards.
+We are proud to report that during 2023, the drinking water provided by Sunny Slope Water Company met or surpassed all federal and state drinking water standards.
 We remain dedicated to providing you with a reliable supply of high-quality drinking water.

 Sunny Slope Water Company's water supply comes from five (5) groundwater wells located within the Main San Gabriel Basin and the Raymond Basin.
-A portion of water from the Raymond Basin goes through the nitrate removal plant, after going through the Liquid-Phase Granular Activated Carbon (LGAC) filtration which removes volatile organic plant, compounds (VOCs).
+A portion of water from the Raymond Basin goes through the nitrate removal plant, after going through the Liquid-Phase Granular Activated Carbon (LGAC) filtration plant, which removes volatile organic compounds (VOCs).
 The water is then disinfected with 12.5% sodium hypochlorite before it is delivered to your location.

 A Source Water Assessment was completed in December 2002.
-This assessment concluded that our water supply may be vulnerable to contaminants associated with the following activities or facilities: storage and transfer of pesticides / fertilizers / petroleum, application of pesticides / herbicides, high density of housing, septic systems and underground storage tanks, or utility stations' maintenance areas.
-A copy of the complete assessment is available at our office.
+This assessment concluded that our water supply may be vulnerable to contaminants associated with the following activities or facilities: storage and transfer of pesticides/fertilizers/petroleum, application of pesticides/herbicides, high density of housing, septic systems and underground storage tanks, or utility stations' maintenance areas.
+A copy of the complete assessment is available.
 You may request a summary of the assessment to be sent to you.

-SSWC's Annual Shareholders Meeting is held on the third Monday of March at 10:00 A.M.
+SSWC's Annual Shareholders Meeting is held on the third Monday in March at 10:00 A.M.
 Electronic proxies will be emailed asking for your participation.
-The meeting is held at 1040 El Campo Drive, Pasadena, California 91107.
-If you wish to attend, please call the office, or send us an e-mail for more information at least 24 hours in advance.
+Meeting is held at our office.
+If you wish to attend, please call or send us an e-mail for more information.